 - Remove any personal belongings that you don’t want your kitty to possibly damage.

 She adds that kittens are also good at climbing—so good that some may even climb up you!
-If there are shelves in your kitten’s room, Dr. Todd says to make sure they’re safe for your little climber, too.
+If there are shelves in your kitten’s room, Dr. Todd says to make sure they’re safe for your little climber.
 A kitten playpen may be helpful in keeping them safe overnight.
 If there’s nothing for them to climb, consider getting a cat tree to satisfy their innate behaviors.

 Will a Kitten Sleep Through the Night?

 It’s no secret: cats sleep a lot.
-However, kittens can sleep up to 20 hours a day!
+And kittens can sleep up to 20 hours a day!
 “A kitten will likely go to sleep at night, but they are not necessarily going to sleep all night long,” Dr. Todd says.
 Cats are crepuscular (not nocturnal), meaning they’re the most active before sunrise and after sunset.
 Because they sleep in short bursts multiple times a day rather than all at once, they have what’s called a polyphasic sleep pattern.

 Nevertheless, they experience REM sleep, dreams, and deep sleep just like us.

-3 Ways to Match a Kitten’s Sleep Schedule to Your Own
+3 Ways To Match a Kitten’s Sleep Schedule to Your Own

 2. Play and exercise with them

-Like human babies, playing with kittens before bed tires them out.
+Playing with kittens before bed tires them out.
 A solid playtime session of about 10–15 minutes before it’s time to go to sleep will help them exert some energy and make them want to snooze.

 “It’s very important to make time to play with your kitten, including with a wand toy (always put it away when not in use to keep your kitten safe),” Dr. Todd says.
 “You can also feed your kitten via food puzzle toys.”